Hamu111268/ORA_final_project/README.md

     - The number of passengers is 40, this number is fixed in every episode.

+    - In each episode, reset all passengers' positions and destinations.

     - The number of taxi is 20, this number is fixed in every episode.

     - In the map, a random cost is set between every pair of adjacent nodes, the random cost is the number of steps required for the taxi to go to the next node.